 - Senior financial analyst

-As businesses struggle to keep pace with technology and understand the associated risks and opportunities, they also seek consultants proficient in the following:
+As businesses struggle to keep pace with technological change and to understand the associated risks and opportunities of digitalization, they also seek financial consultants who are proficient in the following areas:

 - Enterprise resource planning (ERP) systems

 - Integrated financial reporting systems